 Who is responsible for the Managed Print Service?

-This is the company that will have normally sold or leased you the print devices and will also be responsible for servicing them, taking meter readings and replenishing ink toner.
+This is the company that will have normally sold or leased you the print devices and will also be responsible for servicing them, taking meter readings and and replenishment of toner, parts and consumables.
 This is normally through a manufacturer such as Canon or Xerox or through a partner re-seller, or through a Managed Service Provider (MSP) which can incorporate into the other parts of your ICT setup.

 So what are the steps of a Managed Print Service?

 1. Analysing print requirements: